Bayesian approach to estimating NAIRU, potential output, and the output gap

 The confidence bands are narrow enough to be useful but wide enough to be honest - there's genuine uncertainty about these estimates.

 This matters for monetary policy: lower potential growth implies a lower neutral interest rate (r*).
-If the economy can only sustainably grow at 2.5% rather than 4%, the interest rate that neither stimulates nor restrains has also fallen.
+If the economy can only sustainably grow at 2% rather than 4%, the interest rate that neither stimulates nor restrains has also fallen.
+For context, current policy debate in Australia centres on whether potential growth is closer to 2.0% or 2.2%.
+This model comes in at the lower end of that debate.

 The output gap captures Australia's business cycle nicely.
-Note the sharp swings during COVID—the economy collapsed well below potential in 2020 (the largest negative gap on record), then overshot during the reopening boom.
-The current estimate of -0.1% suggests the economy is now roughly at potential.
+Note the sharp swings during COVID - the economy collapsed well below potential in 2020 (the largest negative gap on record), then overshot during the reopening boom.
+The current estimate of -0.07% suggests the economy is now roughly at potential.

-The recession of the early 1990s show clearly as deep negative gaps.
+The recession of the early 1990s shows clearly as deep negative gaps.
 The mining boom period (2000s) appears as a sustained positive gap.

 This chart shows the model's estimate of potential GDP (green) against actual GDP (black).
 The series move together over the long run, with actual GDP oscillating around its potential.
 The COVID drop appears as a sharp deviation that has since largely recovered.